 1. Illustrate your articles

-Any article should have some sort of illustration.
+In order to create good blog content any article should have some sort of illustration.
 I subscribe to a lot of travel blogs.
 Many offer great photos – stock photos they have paid for, or open-source photos supplied free of charge.

 I have made it a principle to use my own photographs, with a few exceptions.
 A few images are shot by travelling companions.
 Extremely few have in desperation been found on open-source sites, and are clearly marked.
 Quite a few trips have a video included too.
 (That explains partly the use of photos from my travel companions: I was busy filming.)
 Read about the photos and videos.